melmakes/FLEXI-addendum/hardware/README.md

 ## Faceplate

+The faceplate is a rather simple piece, made of a 3D printed part, `faceplate.stl`, and 2 M2.5 threaded heat-set inserts.
+I chose to paint the one on **Violet** a lovely lilac shade.
+This, in general, is one of the easiest parts to base little customizations and fun details around.(TODO: add heat insert image)

 ## Construction

 Another goal of this document is to supplement the original instructions for building FLEXI.
 In building **Violet**, I had a lot of trouble with these instructions, especially since it looks like they tried to fit the entire process on one page, with varying results.
 There are also simply a few typos and mistakes that I'd like to save you some time with.
 Concerning the directions on page 1185 of the original paper: